openapi-processor/openapi-processor-spring/docs/howto/global-array-mapping.md

       types:

         # map array to java.util.Collection
-        - from array
+        - from: array
-          to java.util.Collection
+          to: java.util.Collection
 ```

 will change the generated endpoint to: